Build an end-to-end data pipeline in Databricks

 <table-name>

-with the name of the Delta table to contain the filtered and transformed records, for example,pipeline_get_started_prepared_song_data
+with the name of a table to contain the filtered and transformed records (for example,prepared_song_data

 Step 5: Query the transformed data